newmediacollective/Sites/README.md

 In a few minutes you can have your own HTTPS, responsive site for posting text and photos.

-As an example, here's [my site](https://christianbator.com) managed with these tools.

 ## Getting Started
 Follow along with the instructions below to get started.